ClaudiaRyan010420/ClaudiaRyan010420.github.io/README.md

-# Claudiazhaoya.github.io
+# claudiaryan010420.github.io

-This is my personal webpage finished on May 12.
-I will update it and post more projects on it in the future.
-Thank you for visiting my page!
+This is the website created for recording life of Claudia and Ryan's.
+It will keep updating in the future.